 Your plans to actually marry are a crucial part of showing the you qualify for a K-1 fiancé visa.
 A simple statement signed by both fiancés will often be enough.
 If USCIS asks for more proof (perhaps after you've filed the I-129F petition, in the form of a Request for Evidence or RFE), some possible documents to present with the petition are:

-Photocopies are mostly enough, though if you could spare an original printed wedding announcement or invitation, it might avoid concerns that this was a cut-and-paste job.
+Photocopies are usually sufficient, though if you could spare an original printed wedding announcement or invitation, it might avoid concerns that this was a cut-and-paste job.

 If the two of you are adults who have never been previously married and are not blood relations, you might not have to attach any documents proving your ability to marry.
 In many couples, however, one of the two people has been previously married, in which case you will need to prove that that marriage was legally ended.
 To do so, attach copies of such documents as: